jcbastosportela/PyKNyX/README.rst

 drivers.
 This allows you to create more than one device per ETS instance, as well as more than one driver to actually talk to a bus.
 You can also run more than one ETS instance within a process.

+FunctionalBlock and Device setup has been rewritten.
+Devices can now be set up by passing its physical address and the group address linkage to the object's constructor; it is no loger required to create a new class for each object.

 History
 =======